 As part of the LTPP, Transmission Owners presented their Local Transmission Plans (LTPs) to the NYISO and Stakeholders in the fall of 2011.
-The NYISO reviewed the LTPs and included them in the 2012 Gold Book.
+In April 2012, the NYISO reviewed the LTPs and included them in the 2012 Gold Book.
 Table 3-4 presents the list of 2012 Gold Book firm transmission plans that were included in the RNA Base Case.